fedhere/PUI2018_fb55/HW1_fb55/README.md

 GRADING:

-We will grade you based on the README file you create in the github directory as described above.
-The screen shots need to show the appropriate lines in the .bashrc/.bash_profile, and that running the commands takes you to the right directory.
+We will grade you based on blackboard submittion of your screenshots

 ## Assignment 2:  Reproducible research.